Emma Slomkowski is a South African woman and

 You were originally on a much different career-path.
 Tell us about your college study experiences and how/why you made the switch to teaching.

 When I started studying law, I thought that I had chosen my ultimate and final career-path.
 University was exciting, I was independent and I definitely tried to make the best out of my university experience.
 I tried to not forget the importance of learning during my years at university.
 I learnt to take a more proactive role while I was studying, and outside of studying law.
-I was definitely driven to study and finish my degree, but made little progress in what I would inevitably do with my degree.
+I was definitely driven to study and finish my

 I had 3 important questions about my future in which I needed to make a decision.